jmKzz/schoolprojects/README.md

 ![threejs](https://user-images.githubusercontent.com/41001254/55139440-74bee300-513e-11e9-877b-c7f604104fdd.PNG)

-Just some fun visualization.
-The car and door are interactable with some keypresses.
+Just some fun visualization with imported models and a self made house by using threejs geometry system.
+The car and the door are interactable with some keypresses.
 This runs in a browser and Firefox is preferred.